 Choose a Roman blind for each bay window dressing, and measure them to hang slightly over the frame of the window to ensure the entire glass is covered and there are no gaps at the edges of the blinds.

-Use curtains at the bottom of the window
+Use cafe-style curtains or shutters at the bottom of the window

-For an informal effect, hang pieces of linen or light fabric at the bottom half of the bay window, allowing light through the top half, but also creating privacy – especially important in a bedroom.
+For an informal effect, hang pieces of light fabric or shutters at the bottom half of the bay window, allowing light through the top half, but also creating privacy – especially important in a bedroom.
 Hem the panels of fabric and hang them on a flexible net curtain wire, so they can be gathered at the side if you need more light.
 Interior designer reveals what not to do when choosing curtains – from measuring to styling, for more inspiration.

 The overall look is laid back yet contemporary, and bring the look together with other natural elements around the room, like linen cushions and pale furniture.